Philippines–Taiwan relations: Others

 As of December 2016, there were 136,400 overseas Filipino contract workers in the entire island as per official count of Taiwan's Workforce Development Agency (WDA) of the Ministry of Labor (MOL).
 Philippine holidays such as Independence day and José Rizal's birthday are also celebrated by the Filipino community in Taiwan.
 Taiwanese tourists in the Philippines for the period of January to December 2016 reached 231,801.

 Disputes

 Batanes and EEZ between the Philippines and Taiwan

-The red spot is the location of the incident.
-The islands at the west of the dot are land territories of the Philippines, while the nearest Taiwanese land territory is 5 times farther than the nearest Philippine land.
+The red spot is the location of the incident, where mainland Taiwanese fishers were found poaching within Philippine EEZ.
+The islands at the west of the red dot are land territories of the Philippines, while the nearest Taiwanese land territory is 5 times farther than the nearest Philippine land.

+Various local oral histories from Orchid Island (Taiwan) and Batanes (Philippines) note that the people from Orchid Island originated from Batanes, and many of their villages were founded by the Ivatan people of Batanes in northern Philippines.
+Later, the indigenous people of Orchid Island developed into the Tao people.
+Various commodities such as yam, as well as cultural traditions such as goldsmithing were imported by the Ivatan people towards the Tao people.
+Sea voyages and trade ended 300 years ago due to isolated cases of conflict, where the most notably incident was when a Tao killed 6 Ivatans in Batanes.
+The end of trade later became permanent upon the colonization of the islands by different colonial governments, namely the Chinese on one side and the Spanish on the other side.
+Trade contacts were only reinvigorated by the last years of the 20th century, after the governor of Batanes and the island chief of Orchid Island signed a friendly non-binding declaration in 1998 affirming the kinship between the two indigenous sides and pledging to maintain future exchanges, including the “reestablishment of historical sea routes”.

 On 23 December 2007, conflict began between the Philippines and Taiwan after Taiwan Times published an article written by Chen Hurng-yu, stating that Taiwan has claims on Batanes.
 The article claimed that the Philippines has allegedly "weak claim" over the country's northernmost province, while stating that the Philippines has control over it.
 The article also encouraged the Taiwanese government to take over the Philippine-controlled islands, which was first claimed by Spanish Philippines in 1783 and later incorporated and administered by the Philippines without any contesting nation in the 18th century.